gcedeno/Sparkify_Project/README.md

 Must give credit to [Insight Data Science](www.insightdatascience.com.) for the data, project idea and Spark course which was the main resource used for this implementation.

 Author: Gustavo Cedeno following recommendations and requirements from Udacity's Data Science Program.
 [DSND Capstone]Cloud Deployment Instructions.

-This project can used as a tutorial on how to launch a Spark cluster on IBM Watson Studio, feel free to use the code here as you wish!
+This project can be used as a tutorial on how to launch a Spark cluster on IBM Watson Studio, feel free to use the code as you wish!

 # Sparkify_Spark_on_IBM_Watson_Studio